grosser/parallel_tests/Readme.md

 TODO
 ====
+ - document how to use cucumber runtime logger
  - move everything Rails 2 related to a e.g. Rails2Readme.md and link it
  - unify runtime-log location
  - add tests for cucumber runtime formatter